Frequently Asked Questions

 How do I participate in the trail?

 Download a Delaware Outdoor Trail passport to track your participation.
 Find full details about the trail locations including; hours of operation, travel tips, suggestions for when to visit and icons showcasing activities available at that location.
-Complete at least 5 activities in each county (for a total of 15) and send the passport to the Delaware Tourism Office for a chance to win a prize.
+Complete at least 5 activities in each county (for a total of 15) and send the passport to Visit Delaware for a chance to win a prize.

 Are the courses hard?
 Do I need to be super-fit?